top of page

 I am going to show you before and after blocking photos for this one to show the whole deal.
 Prepare to be amazed!
 (Okay, maybe I am overstating things, but hey, I am passionate about blocking nowadays…)

 Photos below are before blocking, crocheted with a 6mm hook.
 (Remember it wasn’t close to gauge, so I advised Mum to increase the hook size by 1mm).
-I wanted to see a different colour, and since LILLA 2 REGAL was such a popular vote for favourite suggested colour palettes, I thought why not do swatch 2 with that: So this is worked with 2 strands of Scheepjes Our Tribe in 978 Lilla 2.
+I wanted to see a different colour, so this is worked with 2 strands of Scheepjes Our Tribe in 978 Lilla 2.

 Stitch Gauge - PRE blocking